-Training is one way to reduce boredom at work.
+Training is also one way to reduce boredom at work.
 Providing training is also a way to appreciate and fulfill personal needs to develop and grow.
+For this reason, training is considered a way to motivate employees, and motivated employees will be more productive.

 However, training costs money.
 Companies have to spend money to train their employees.
 For example, they cooperate with universities or training centers to equip employees.

-Some employees may also leave the company after they acquire higher skills and knowledge post-training.
-They use the training as a foundation to pursue better career opportunities out there.
+Some employees may also leave the company after acquiring higher skills and knowledge post-training.
+They use the training as a foundation to pursue better career opportunities.
+In other cases, employees renegotiate a higher salary.
+If management doesn’t comply, they leave the company.

 - Improve performance and efficiency.
 Training makes employees more productive and effective in carrying out their work.